 The damage and destruction caused by crush injuries is often long-standing, requiring ongoing treatment and clinical monitoring.

-The Attorneys at Rochelle McCullough Help Those in Houston Who Have Suffered a Crush Injury in an Accident
+The Attorneys at Rochelle McCullough Help Those in Dallas Who Have Suffered a Crush Injury in an Accident

 The lawyers at Rochelle McCullough help victims of crush injury accidents to get their lives and their livelihood back on track.
 If you suffered a crush injury, we may be able to help.
 You may be entitled to compensation.
 A crush injury accident can have a huge impact on many aspects of your life.
 When you have already dealt with so much and wish to focus on your recovery, the last thing you want to worry about is dealing with insurance companies and claims.
 You should never have to pay the price for someone else’s mistakes.
 It’s imperative that you speak with a lawyer as quickly as possible to protect your rights.
 Call the lawyers at Rochelle McCullough today!